yannickgagne/yannickgagne.github.io/_posts/2022-10-17-smart-toilet.md

     timezone: America/Toronto
 {% endhighlight %}

-So if we get back to the main idea, making that bathroom door smart, we wanted to have the following feature ;
+So let's get back to the main idea, making that bathroom door smart, I wanted to have the following features ;
 - View the door state remotely
 - View since when the door was closed
-- Warn the person in the bathroom that we are waiting
+- Warn the person in the bathroom that someone is waiting

-First we need a way to to tell the ESP if the door is opened or closed, for that we use a simple magnetic door sensor and we connect it the a GPIO pin.
-As you can see below, we define a binary sensor and we set the pin to 12.
-We also added a delay of 250ms to change between states to avoid reporting too fast to Home Assistant.
-We also name the sensor and set it's device class.
+First I needed a way to tell the ESP if the door is opened or closed, for that I used a simple magnetic door sensor and connected it to a GPIO pin.
+As you can see below, I defined a binary sensor and I set the pin to 12.
+I also added a delay of 250ms to change between states to avoid reporting too fast to Home Assistant.
+I also named the sensor and set its device class.

 {% highlight yaml linenos %}
 binary_sensor: